Konso people: History

 According to Hallpike (1972), Konso family traditions indicate that they are a composite people, both physically and culturally, with members originally hailing from all the surrounding areas.

 In terms of physical appearance, the Konso tend to be small and wiry, with high cheekbones and pointed chins.
 Skin color ranges from reddish brown to almost black, but is dark brown on average.
 Some individuals more closely resemble the Oromo, possessing thin lips and greater stature; others have a distinctly more 'africoid' phenotype and are much shorter[?].
 According to Hallpike (1972), the latter somatic characteristics are more marked amongst Konso women.
 George Murdock (1959) attributes the pronounced 'negroid' influence on the Konso in general to early inter-mixture with the agricultural pre-Nilotes, who entered the Ethiopian highlands about 5000 years ago.

 Demographics

 According to the 2007 Ethiopian national census, the Konso numbered 250,430 individuals, of whom 10,470 or 4.18% are urban dwellers.
 Over 87% live in the Southern Nations, Nationalities, and People's Region.

-The Konso mainly reside in Ethiopia's Southern Nations, Nationalities, and People's Region, south of Lake Chamo in the Sagan River bend.
+The Konso mainly reside in Ethiopia's South Ethiopia Region, south of Lake Chamo in the Sagan River bend.
 Many are concentrated in the Konso Zone.
 Their territory is adjacent to Omotic, Sidama and Oromo communities.

 Konso typically live in large towns, each governed by a council of elders.
 A few can also be found in parts of northern Kenya.